 (This news is hot off the press, currently there are no photos of the property available, but we will update this space as soon as images come through to us).

-This ambitious project sees the luxury resort brand open in a fourteenth century fort, three hours drive from Jaipur.
+This ambitious project sees the luxury resort brand open in a

 The property was originally owned by the Rajasthani Royal Family and as a hotel, it will offer 48 suites, two restaurants, a Six Senses Spa, fitness centre, two swimming pools and a kids’ club.
 The hotel will offer daily drives into Ranthambhore National Park, home to tigers, leopards and more.

 This is the first Six Senses property to open in India.
 The fort was constructed 700 years ago and is now being restored by a descendant of the noble family of Barwara in partnership with Espire Group.